 When you enjoy toasting up lunch for your family, this press can cook up to four sandwiches at a time with its 12-inch wide cooking surface.
-Non-stick plates will imprint those gorgeous sear marks on the bread and wipe down easily after you are done.
+Non-stick plates will imprint those gorgeous sear marks on the steak or bread and wipe down easily after you are done.
 There’s no need to dig out the skillet, just turn on the unit, allow it to warm up and you are ready to cook.

 Adding a panini press to your collection of countertop appliances doesn’t mean you have to lose working space.
 The Proctor Silex has large, sturdy feet on the bottom and back.
 Simply stick the locking lid into place, unplug it and tip it upright to store at the back of the counter, out of the way.
 You are spending a few dollars more than a real bargain unit, but you get professional performance and appearance for those extra bucks.

 When Cuisinart crafted the GR-1 Griddler, they wanted those looking for their 3-in-1 grills but trying to avoid a high price tag to grab up this moderately priced unit.
 Unfortunately, while it bears the Cuisinart and Griddler names, it is truly only a panini press.
 Which if you want perfectly toasted sandwiches, you’ve come to the right place.

 Floating Lid and Indicator Lights